VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/README.md

 - `Test_torch`
 - `Test_mpmath`

 The current suites cover unary expressions on real grids.
-They are intended as explicit demonstration runs for the manuscript claim that compiled EML expressions can be evaluated in these environments.
+They are intended as explicit demonstration runs for the claim that compiled EML expressions can be evaluated in these environments.

 ## Requirements